habibcilmd-cardiologist/dr-cil/content/en/services/tavi/index.md

 -   **5-year survival**: 50-60% (in high-risk patients)
 -   **Symptom improvement**: In more than 90% of patients
 -   **Quality of life**: Significant improvement

-## Expert Approach

-Experience is critical in complex interventional procedures like TAVI.
-As an expert who has performed hundreds of TAVI procedures, I offer my patients the most current technologies and techniques.

-**Our TAVI Experience:**

--   High success rate
--   Low complication rate
--   Multidisciplinary heart team approach
--   Comprehensive patient evaluation
--   Long-term follow-up

 ## Frequently Asked Questions